AXTART/sm-server/README.md

 - Code must be secure
 - Code must be useful without strange or not working code
 - Code must not contain any kind of advertisements
+- For new endpoints/features code must include unit tests